 Town and Village Guide to Bodmin Moor

-Blisland - Blisland is a lovely little village just to the north of Bodmin.
-It has the only village green in Cornwall which is edged by rugged moorland cottages, an excellent post office with internet cafe and craft shop and the award-winning Blisland Inn with its cosy bar, real ales and hearty pub food.
+Blisland is a lovely little village just to the north of Bodmin.
+It has the only village green in Cornwall which is edged by rugged moorland cottages, an excellent post office with internet cafe and craft shop and the award-winning Blisland Inn with its cosy bar and real ales.
 There is also its pretty Norman Church which the poet John Betjeman cited as being his favourite; dazzling and amazing.

-Camelford - A small town with some individual shops and the very interesting North Cornwall Museum and art gallery.
-But also visible from the towns outskirts and of particulalr interest is Rough Tor, Cornwall's second highest point which offers excellent rambling opportunities.
+A small town with some individual shops.
+But also visible from the towns outskirts and of particular interest is Rough Tor, Cornwall’s second highest point which offers excellent rambling opportunities.
 Also of note at Rough Tor is the monument to Charlotte Dymond whose murdered body was found near Rough Tor Ford.
 Charlotte was allegedly murdered by her boyfriend Matthew Weeks who was later tried at the county assize courts in the August of 1844.
-Today you can take part in a recreation of Matthew's trial and act as a member of the jury at the Courtroom Experience in Bodmin.
+Today you can take part in a recreation of Matthew’s trial and act as a member of the jury at the Courtroom Experience in Bodmin.

-St Clether - A small village beside the River Inney with the parish church standing some distance away.
-A little way on from the church following the river stands what is considered Cornwall's most beautifully situated Holy Well.
-There are over two hundred Holy Wells in Cornwall, however few can compere with the beauty and tranquillity of the well & chapel at St Clether.
+A small village beside the River Inney with the parish church standing some distance away.
+A little way on from the church following the river stands what is considered Cornwall’s most beautifully situated Holy Well.
+There are over two hundred Holy Wells in Cornwall, however few can compare with the beauty and tranquillity of the well & chapel at St Clether.